An SAP S/4HANA migration offers many benefits, but to ensure a smooth migration, you must be aware of your specific reasons for migrating.

 Which Users Do Exist?

 How many users exist, and how are they distributed?
-Which user groups are expected to benefit from the implementation of SAP S/4HANA?
+Which user groups are expected to benefit from an SAP S/4HANA migration?

 How Is the Solution to Be Used?